Our latest release has new and improved

 we can estimate the amount of defective components the process would produce.

-However, a process must be in statistical control and have a normal distribution.
+However, a process must be in statistical control and have

 Learning Process Capability